 Trailhead starts near the Tekapo Springs parking lot.
 Look out for an entrance into the forest and there is a big DOC sign.

 - Share the trail!
 These are popular tracks so be sure to give people space when passing.
-Also, pick your rest spots out of the way of the trail

 - Leave no trace!
 Take everything out that you brought in

-- say hello, be friendly and be kind 🙂
+- Say hello, be friendly and be kind